Compensation: $90,000 – $100,000 DOE/neg.

 - Detail-oriented: Extreme attention to detail and accuracy.

-- Organized: Excellent organizational and follow-up skills; ability to schedule and plan effectively
+- Organized: Excellent organizational and follow-up skills; ability to schedule and plan effectively to meet deadlines.

 - Metrics-Driven: Utilizes data to drive fundraising, partnership decisions and forecasting.

-- Outcomes-Oriented: An innovative thinker, pairing ideas with solutions and measurable
+- Outcomes-Oriented: An innovative thinker, pairing ideas with solutions and measurable outcomes.

 - Flexible: Ability to work evenings and weekends as required.